Atzmus (band): Themes

 In consonance with Hassidic teachings, the first song of Ciudad de luz is a Belarusian nigun called Nye Zhuritze Chlopzi ("Don't Worry, Fellows") which was traditionally sung by Hassidim on their road to the city of Lyubavichi (Lubavitch in Yiddish).
 Social researcher Damián Setton asserted that kabbalistic topics arise from the knowledge Barletta acquired through his conversion to Judaism.
 Setton also suggested that Estar en vos (Being in you) is the most 'Evangelical' song in their repertoire, to which they answered that such a description was restrictive.
 They said that Estar en vos could be understood as a love song on the one hand, and on the other as a song that talks about the need of being in connection with God.
 Such connection, they argued, is an experience that exceeds religious categorizations. "[N]o one imposes anything on anyone.
 Sometimes we think that to develop concepts of union or peace between men we have to think all the same, believe all the same, but peace is not homogeneity...
 There may be men without religion but men can not [be] without love, because the basis and foundation of the world is love.
 And for that, as musicians we make songs with lyrics that invite reflection and inner development."
-Barletta has said that they look for a common thread in their songs and albums in order to bring about a "conceptual work."
+Barletta has said that they look for a common thread in their songs and albums to bring about a "conceptual work".

-Barletta reported that Ciudad de luz album has a "native sound, very white lyrics which reflect the purpose of existence from a Hassidic perspective of life and the worlds."
+Barletta reported that Ciudad de luz album has a "native sound, very white lyrics which reflect the purpose of existence from a Hassidic perspective of life and the worlds".
 More importantly, he gave a series of interviews in which he explained the meaning of several lyrics from Ciudad de luz.
 In the case of Jardines de fuego ("Gardens of Fire") he made it clear that it referred to the Jewish teaching that when a Torah scroll is written, both the black letters and the leather (considered white) are conveying a message.
 The "message" is not only in the written letters, but in the spaces between them.
 This means, he continued, that not only what is revealed is good for us, but also those hidden things that are judged as bad because we do not yet understand them, as we are unable to see the concealed love present in them.
 This is how "pain also makes us grow," as the lyrics go.
 Besides, Juntos al este is a reference to the construction of the Third Temple in Jerusalem, also known by its Hebrew name Beit HaMikdash.
-In the end, Barletta claimed this album is "the story of the soul in search of her Creator."
+In the end, Barletta claimed this album is "the story of the soul in search of her Creator".